 Par 3 All right, title and interest in and to the Work and all constituent creative and literary elements shall belong solely and exclusively to the Artists It is understood that the Artist may copyright the Work in Artist's name.
-Artist grants bet the right to have four releases of the Work on station When for a period of two years com-mencing with the completion of the Work.
+Artist grant Hill the right to have four releases of the Work on station While for a period of two years commencing with the completion of the Work.
 A release is defined as unlimited broadcasts of the Work in a consecutive sevenday period; such consecutive seven-day period beginning with the first day the Work is broadcast.
-At the end of said two year period the master tape and all copies of the Work in BHE's possession shall be delivered to Artist by BLE.
-All rights not specifically granted to BIE are expressly reserved to Artists reserved to Artists Comment: The language suggested confirms the prin-ciple that the Artist owns all rights to the resulting Work including the copyright.
+At the end of said two year period the master tape and all copies of the Work in Hill's possession shall be delivered to Artist by Hile.
+All rights not specifically granted to HE are expressly reserved to Artists

+Comment: The language suggested confirms the principle that the Artist owns all rights to the resulting Work including the copyright.
 The station can be expected to argue that the Artist is an employee for hire under the copyright law and the copyright should belong to the station.
-When the contract provides for the Artist to retain the copyright, the Artist should as a matter of practice register the copyright to the Work.
-The sen-tence describing the grant of re euse rights to the sta-tion is intended as an example ra.ner than a suggestion.
-One major archof discussion will be the "rights" issue.
-In general, the commissioning station will seek to ac-quire rights to distribute or broadcast the Work in the non-commercial educational, nonsponsored or public television markets.
-While most persons involved in the field have some general understanding of the meaning of the foregoing terms, working out wording for ap-propriate definitions would be useful.
-When dealing with the "rights" from the exploitation of rights: Rights can be granted to the station by the Artist on an exclusive on non-exclusive basis.
-As a starting point for discussion purposes.
-I will suggest the following guidelines: (a) The Artist should not grant a license to the sta-tion to exploit or distribute the Work in a market in which the station does not actively participate.
-Thus, if a station has had no experience dealing with cable
+When the contract provides for the Artist to retain the copyright, the Artist should as a matter of practice resister the copyright so the Work.
+The sentence describing the grant of release rights to the station is intended as an example rainer than a suggestion.
+One major arch of discussion will be the "rights" issue.
+In general, the commissioning station will seek to acquire rights to distribute or broadcast the Work in the non-commercial, educational, nonsponsored or public television markets.
+While most persons involved in the field have some general understanding of the meaning of the foregoing tarms, working out wording for appropriate definitions would be useful.